Youth & Teen Programs

-Through collaboration with the Boston Youth Fund, the Zoo is able to employ up to 55 teens each summer.
+Through collaboration with the Department of Youth Engagement and Employment, the Zoo is able to employ up to 55 teens each summer.
 Over a period of six weeks, these teens work in various departments, including but not limited to Animal Care, Development, Membership, and Guest Services.
 They attend professional development classes and participate in fun student activites.

 Ages: 15-18 years old

 Jr. Zoo Teen Program